-Professional Qualifications, accreditations and memberships:
+Professional qualifications, accreditations and memberships

-Approved under Section 12 of the Mental Health Act
+- Approved under Section 12 of the Mental Health Act

-Certificate of Completion of Specialist Training (CCST) awarded by the Specialist Training Authority (STA) in Adult General and Liaison Psychiatry
+- Certificate of Completion of Specialist Training (CCST) awarded by the Specialist Training Authority (STA) in Adult General and Liaison Psychiatry

-Following psychiatric training at the Maudsley Hospital and three years as a university lecturer in clinical psychiatry at Charing Cross and Westminster Medical School, I have been a consultant psychiatrist since 1996, initially as general adult and liaison psychiatrist at St Mary’s Hospital and in recent years as liaison psychiatrist at UCLH.
-Between times, I was for a number of years the lead consultant on intensive care wards covering a busy inner city catchment area, accepting for treatment patients subject to ongoing criminal proceedings.
-I deal routinely with issues of risk assessment and management.
+Following psychiatric training at the Maudsley Hospital and three years as a university lecturer in clinical psychiatry at Charing Cross and Westminster Medical School; Dr Christopher McEvedy has been a consultant psychiatrist since 1996.
+He was initially a general adult and liaison psychiatrist at St Mary’s Hospital, and in recent years as a liaison psychiatrist at UCLH.
+Between times, he was for a number of years the lead consultant on intensive care wards covering a busy inner-city catchment area, accepting for treatment patients subject to ongoing criminal proceedings.

-I have broad experience over the full range of psychiatric disorders, in their assessment and in management, working in cooperation and alongside colleagues in therapy disciplines.
+Dr McEvedy has broad experience over the full range of psychiatric disorders, in their assessment and in management, working in cooperation and alongside colleagues in therapy disciplines.

-My main focus of interest is in the treatment of patients with mood disorders, and in those with a combination of psychological and functional physical health symptoms.
+His main focus of interest is in the treatment of patients with mood disorders, and in those with a combination of psychological and functional physical health symptoms.

-My practice starts with the conviction that a rigid division between mind and body is both unfounded and unhelpful.
+His practice starts with the conviction that a rigid division between mind and body is both unfounded and unhelpful.
 The interactions between physical and psychological states may be both subtle and complex.
 However, with good evidence-based interventions, it is very often possible to understand these better and most importantly to influence those interactions, to better control unhelpful behaviour, thoughts and feelings and so reduce symptoms and bring about improvement.

-Additional information about my research, publications and interests:
+Additional information about research, publications and interests